MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-30/README.md

 1. `consumer_preprocess.ipynb`: This notebook preprocesses the consumer data.
 2. `merchant_preprocess.ipynb`:  This notebook preprocesses the merchant data.
 3. `transaction_preprocess.ipynb`:  This notebook preprocesses the transaction data.
-4. `addingexternal.ipynb`: This notebook combines all the data provided with the external datasets.
+4. `adding_external.ipynb`: This notebook combines all the data provided with the external datasets.
 [The links to the external datasets have been provided in the notebooks and below as well.
 The names of the files have been maintained as the same]
 5. `imputation.ipynb`: This notebook imputates any missing fraud values and also segments merchant data
 6. `findings.ipynb`: This notebook discusses any findings found in data analysis
 7. `findings2.ipynb`: This notebook discusses any findings found in data analysis